 iii).
 Visual Aids: Visuals are an important part of most oral presentations.
 Come to your session well before it starts with a USB copy of your presentation saved as both a PowerPoint file and a pdf (in case the items on the PowerPoint have shifted dramatically and there isn’t time to fix it).
 Do not expect the organizers will have the time or set-up needed for you to plug in your own laptop (you can imagine how time consuming this would be if every presenter wanted to use their own laptop).
 By coming to your session well before it starts you should have a few minutes to ensure the slides look correct (and if not, to fix anything that has ‘jumped around’) and that any transitions or animations are working properly (if not, there will be an AV person on hand to help).
 If your session is in the morning we recommend you be there at least 20 minutes in advance.
 If your session is in the afternoon you may be able to load after the conclusion of the morning session at the start of the lunch break or be there 20 minutes before the session is due to begin.
 The session organizers or an AV volunteer will be there to help you (do not try to load your talk without one of them on hand).

 PowerPoint presentations should not be too “busy”, but provide viewers with aids complementary to your talk.
 Clearly, visuals give your audience something to focus on while you talk and, if properly employed, can be a very useful device for conveying your key points.
 Good visuals, however, require planning.
 Take care of the technical details, like ensuring they have enough contrast, are not too dark or too busy, and that the font is legible.
 Flashing endless slides of complicated tables, figures or statistics is overwhelming, frustrating, and sleep-inducing.
+Presenters should also consider using colour schemes that are accessible to audiences with vairous types of colour-blindness.
 There is a common notion that there should be one slide per minute (thus you want around 12 ‘main’ slides, not including the title page, references cited, and/or acknowledgements/funding slides), but of course you should tailor this to your content with some slides only needing to up briefly and others needing to be up longer.
 And remember, talk to the audience, not to your slides (i.e. don’t turn your side or back to the audience) and speak up so folks can hear you.

 You will typically be provided with a laser pointer and depending on the size of the room there may be a microphone.
 You may want to check if presenter view in PowerPoint will be available to you.
 If it is not (or you’re not sure), be sure to print off a hard copy of your PowerPoint presentation that contains the notes (print “notes page”).